udplabs/zartan/docs/README.md

   - [Use Cases or Scenarios: Finance](#use-cases-or-scenarios-finance)
 - [Troubleshooting: FAQs](#troubleshooting-faqs)

+## Requirements

+These items need to be downloaded and installed in order to properly run a Zartan demo

+### Python

+Zartan Requires Python 3.6 or higher to run properly.
+Python can be downloaded here [Python Download](https://www.python.org/downloads/)

+You can also leverage services like Heroku and AWS Elastic Beanstalk to run Zartan as well.

+### Zartan

+* You can clone the Zartan codebase down from github [Zartan on github](https://github.com/udplabs/zartan) to your local system
+* `pip install -r requirements.txt` from the root app folder NOTE: you may need to run as `pip3 install -r requirements.txt` if you have python 2.7 on your local instance along with python 3.x

 ### Download and Install Terraform

 * Download the [Terraform binary](https://www.terraform.io/downloads.html) for your OS